 A catastrophe opens the way to opportunity

-Aristotle Socrates Onassis was born on January 20, 1906 in Karatas, a suburb of the port city of Smyrna (now İzmir, Turkey) to Socrates Onassis and Penelope Dologou.
+Aristotle Socrates Onassis was born on January 15 or 20, 1906 in Karatas, a suburb of the port city of Smyrna (now İzmir, Turkey) to Socrates Onassis and Penelope Dologou.

 His father was a successful tobacco trader and was able to send his children to prestigious schools.
 When Onassis graduated from the local Evangelical Greek School at the age of 16, he spoke four languages: His native Greek, Turkish, English and Spanish.

 Onassis was only 16 when in September 1922 his birthplace was burned down by Turkish troops, forcing the Greeks to abandon their homes and wealth and flee to Greece.